 Postpartum Survival Kit

 The first week postpartum can be really tough.
-Parents are transitioning to taking care of a baby, the postpartum body is recuperating from quite the physical journey, there’s sleep deprivation and breastfeeding… basically it’s a little nutty.
+Parents are transitioning to taking care of a baby, the postpartum body is recuperating (quite well thanks to the postpartum survival kit) from quite the physical journey, there’s sleep deprivation and breastfeeding… basically it’s a little nutty.

 Despite the chaos, mom’s ONLY priorities are: